 It is likely that a small blood clot will form once the tooth is removed and your dentist will counter this using a gauze pad or stitch to help the area heal.
 You may feel a slight pulling sensation as the tooth is gently removed but the anesthesia should alleviate the pain.
 If you are in any discomfort, please inform your dentist so they can numb the area again.

 If the tooth cannot be seen, has broken off from the gum, has not erupted or is in any way impacted, a surgical extraction may be required.
-This procedure is typically performed by an oral surgeon but can be performed by some dentists.
+An oral surgeon typically performs this procedure, but some dentists can perform it to.

-Another type of tooth extraction procedure that is used to remove one or more wisdom teeth that are, or has the potential to cause pain and discomfort.
+Wisdom tooth extraction is another type of tooth extraction procedure.
+It is used to remove one or more wisdom teeth that are causing or have the potential to cause pain and discomfort.

 Wisdom teeth, also known as third molars, are the last teeth to erupt and are positioned at the very back of your tooth formation.
-They can be found on both upper and lower parts of the mouth and typically appear between your late teens and early twenties.
-Not all wisdom teeth become problematic, in fact most donā€™t.
+They can be found in both the upper and lower parts of the mouth and typically appear between your late teens and early twenties.
+Not all wisdom teeth become problematic.
+In fact, most donā€™t.
 However, others who do experience wisdom tooth problems can encounter pain, infection and difficulty eating.

 The procedure is typically performed when: